zieglben/humanrobotretreat/retreat/part5_RAIN/README.md

 Time: 1:15 - 1:45

-Activity: Participants were guided through the meditation using a combination of Pepper's introductory script and a pre-recorded human narration of the RAIN practice.
-The use of both robot and human voices offered a balance of novelty and grounding, helping participants stay focused and emotionally engaged.
+Activity: Participants were guided through the meditation using a combination of the human facilitators' introduction and a pre-recorded human narration of the RAIN practice.
+The use of two different voices and introductions offered a balance of novelty and grounding, helping participants stay focused and emotionally engaged.

 ## Purpose